jesseharold/gender-unicorn/README.md

 Implemented features (as of October 23, 2016):
  - ability to change the "other" next to the arrows
  - add fonts and colors to info text
- - separate data, create share URL with data in the query string
+ - separate data, create share URL that puts data in the query string
  - add a text input next to each section that says  "words I use to describe this aspect of myself"
  - ability to slide markers on the arrows and select birth assignment
  - ability to select preferred pronoun(s), (she, he, they, custom)